 - P.A.C.T.
 A Peer to peer program developed to facilitate an educational conversation between incoming first year students, upper class students, and graduate students.
-Teams visit the first year residence halls beginning in September.
-These conversations include: healthy relationships, relationship violence, stalking, sexual assault, consent, and campus resources. - Take Back the Night A rally and march to end sexual violence, is held every Sexual Assault Awareness Month (April) for over 25 years. - Anti-Street Harassment Week An international campaign to bring awareness to sexual harassment.
-Every year, the campaign features different components of gender violence, including, but not limited to, military sexual assault, street harassment, stalking, and sexual violence in the LGBTQ community. - Violence-Free Zone Training A bystander engagement workshop that facilitates a conversation on gender violence, rape culture, and strategies on safe intervention. - The University of Scranton's 'It's on US' Education and Awareness Campaign This campaign, created by the White House, educates students on bystander engagement techniques. - Targeted educational programs for Resident Assistants, Graduate Assistants, Student Officers and students studying abroad or attending international academic and/or service experiences and a variety of other training, programming and educational opportunities are also available.
+Teams visit the first-year residence halls beginning in September.
+These conversations include, but are not limited to: healthy relationships, relationship violence, stalking, sexual harassment, consent, and campus resources. - Take Back the Night A rally and march to end sexual violence, is held every Sexual Assault Awareness Month (April) for over 25 years. - Anti-Street Harassment Week An international campaign to bring awareness to sexual harassment.
+Every year, the campaign features different components of gender violence, including, but not limited to, military sexual assault, street harassment, stalking, and sexual violence in the LGBTQ community. - The University of Scranton's 'It's on US' Education and Awareness Campaign Also known as Intervene, this campaign educates students on bystander engagement techniques. - Targeted educational programs for Resident Assistants, Graduate Assistants, Student Officers, Athletes, and students studying abroad or attending international academic and/or service experiences and a variety of other training for students, faculty, and staff, programming and educational opportunities are also available.